Idein/nnoir/blackonnx/README.md

 ## Origin of the Name

 The name `blackonnx` comes from [black onyx](https://en.wikipedia.org/wiki/Onyx) because of the property: artificially colored to black.
 Our IR is nnoir, which comes from black in french.
-We mean it modifies onnx for nnoir.
+We mean this tool adapt onnx models for nnoir.